-An inspected audit firm is required to obtain prior consent from the CPAAOB to disclose8 inspection results to a third party.
-In recent years, there has been a large number of requests to the CPAAOB from audit firms for prior consent for the disclosure of inspection results and others as requested by directors at audited companies, auditors and directors (including outside directions) at parent companies of audited firms and potential audited companies (e.g., companies considering which accounting auditors to appoint).
+An inspected audit firm is required to obtain prior consent from the CPAAOB to disclose inspection results to a third party.
+In recent years, the CPAAOB has received a large number of requests from audit firms for prior consent to disclose inspection results and other information as requested by directors at audited companies, auditors and directors (including outside directors) of parent companies of audited firms and potential audited companies (e.g., companies considering which auditors to appoint).

-However, an inspected audit firm does not need to obtain the CPAAOB's prior consent if it conveys inspection results to auditors and others at audited companies, mentioned above in d., and presents them to the JICPA based on rules of the JICPA Quality Control Committee's detailed operational rules pertaining to the handling of notification documents for inspection results.
+However, an inspected audit firm is not required to obtain the CPAAOB's prior consent if it conveys inspection results to auditors and others at audited companies, mentioned above in d., and presents them to the JICPA based on rules of the JICPA Quality Control Committee's detailed operational rules for handling of notification documents for inspection results.